rjp/thirdspace/docs/spec.md

         { "body":"B" }

-Or maximally, if you want to change to and/or subject:
+Or maximally:

-        { "subject":"foo", "to":"techno", "body":"bar baa" }
+        { "folder":"test1", "subject":"foo", "to":"techno", "body":"bar baa" }

 You receive:

         { "id":"12346", "folder":"test1", "epoch":"1234567890", "thread":"23456" }

-to, subject, and thread default to the ones in XYZ.
-Note that any update to thread will be ignored.
+to and subject default to the ones in XYZ.
+Attempts to change thread will be ignored.

+## POST /message/read

+Mark message(s) as read.

+You send a list:

+        [ 123, 456, 789 ]

+You receive:

+        { "count":3 }

 ## GET /system